fangornsrealm/stockanalysis/README.md

 This project is based on [Finalytics](https://github.com/Nnamdi-sys/finalytics.git).

-It is a personal project that will at some point get something useful.
+It is a personal project that will at some point get to do something useful.

 Goal is to retrieve historic and live market data through the [market-data](https://github.com/danrusei/market-data) package and an active subscription to one of the data providers, store them in a database, analyze them with the rust library and visualize them with the web frontend.
 At some point I want to get a notification when a monitored value does something interesting.

 Currently the rust library can work with data from the sqlite database.
+See the Portfolio part of the testexample code and the generated HTML files.

 The database is updated by a small program running every night.
 Sooner or later this will have to move into the library and run in the background, updating the data every one to five minutes.

+The web app is currently still worked on to display basic things from the database.

 ## Installation